msandow/mithril-app-template/README.md

 A list of directories that map to client-side modules (See [Module definition](#module)) that are likely to be served via Browserify or some other means to the browser.
 Like with `/modules_server`, the app will iterate through all directories here that aren't prefaced with an underscore, and automatically feed any routers returned from the `endpoints.coffee` coffee inside that sub-directory, to the main app Express router.
 See the [Endpoints Definition](#endpoints) for more information regarding creating these `endpoint.coffee` files.

-By default, this directory comes with a `/_utilties` directory that includes common things to share amongst all the other client modules, and a `_components` directory that contains shared HTML views / controllers.
+By default, this directory comes with a `/_utilties` directory that includes common things to share amongst all the other client modules, and a `_parts` directory that contains shared HTML views / controllers.
 Notice, that because its name starts with an underscore, it won't be parsed by the app when looking for endpoints to include.

 <u>Default files included</u>

 Path | Use
 :--- | :---
-`/_components/forms/desktop.coffee` | A default desktop form builder / utilities file `/_utilities/secureAjax.coffee` | A wrapper around the default Mithril app extension AJAX function automatically includes the CSRF headers for meeting the `/modules_server/_utilities/authenticated_route.coffee` criteria
+`/_parts/forms/desktop.coffee` | A default desktop form builder / utilities file `/_utilities/secureAjax.coffee` | A wrapper around the default Mithril app extension AJAX function automatically includes the CSRF headers for meeting the `/modules_server/_utilities/authenticated_route.coffee` criteria
 `/_utilties/utils.coffee` | A generic utility file that currently contains a method for invalidating a user session on the client-side
 `/index/desktop.coffee` | The default controller and view for the root `/` path.
 See [Module definition](#module)